Holographic Description of Noncommutative Schwinger Effect: Potential Analysis of Noncommutative Schwinger Effect

 It is clear from \eqref{thscreening} that as the parameter $a\rightarrow 1$ the inter-quark separation $L_{T}\rightarrow 0$.
 Moreover at $a=1$ the effective potential \eqref{theffective} vanishes too.
 At $L_{T}=0$ ($a=1$) the effective force \eqref{thforce} on the $q\bar{q}$ pairs should be zero at the threshold condition.
 Thus,

 Thus we see that effect of finite temperature is to decrease the threshold electric field.
 However noncommutative effects don't mix up with influence of finite temperature (in the sense that there is no "$\theta T$" mixed terms in the expression of the threshold electric field).
 Similar inference can be drawn from studying the quasi-normal modes of scalar perturbations in presence of noncommutativity as in \cite{Edalati:2012jj}\footnote{We thank Juan F. Pedraza for bringing this to our notice.} which shows enhancement of the dissipation rate in accordance to decrement of threshold field.
+Also as shown in \cite{Fischler:2012ff}\cite{Matsuo:2006ws} the NCYM is less viscous than its commutative counterpart.
+It is of interest to wonder whether viscosity and threshold electric field has anything to do with each other.
 From \eqref{ththreshold} and \eqref{thforce} we have,

-The monotonicity of the second term w.r.t. is quite clear in the allowed range of $a$ .
+The monotonic nature of the second term w.r.t. the parameter a is quite clear in the allowed range of $a$.
 Thus the value of $\mathcal{E}_{th}$ so found suffices to cause vacuum decay at the threshold point (R=1).